 tls, but may vary depending on your ESP

-- SMTP Password should be set to the password provided by your ESP
+- SMTP Password should be the password your ESP provided

-- SMTP User should be set to the username provided by your ESP
+- SMTP User should be the username your ESP provided

 Here's a screenshot example using the information from Mandrill: